Home

 Here's a script to find out the most recent backups for each database.

-GROUP BY b.name, a.type
+GROUP BY a.name, b.type

-ORDER BY b.name, a.type
+ORDER BY a.name, b.type

 Another situation I find myself having to query these tables is when my log shipping breaks on the secondary server due to an out-of-sequence log.
 I could run something like this to find out the last 10 transaction log backups for a particular database: